TrainerHol/StrangeHousing/_docs/en/Jumping-Techniques/intermediate-techniques.md

 However, it's crucial to note that very few puzzles are designed with this technique in mind, and it's often prohibited.
 Therefore, it's essential to confirm that the puzzle you're attempting is marked with the subtype "V" for Void Jumps before trying this kind of jump within the puzzle.

-**Example:** Below is an example of a void jump, also showing that you cannot just jump up regularly otherwise
+#### Example: Void jump, also showing that you cannot just jump up regularly otherwise

 ![Image]({{ site.baseurl }}/assets/images/Void_jump.gif)